New Car Theft Odds Data for 2023: Which Models Are Most at Risk in the UK?

 The total number of motor vehicle thefts and crimes has decreased, both per total and in most areas, such as the attempts, interferences, and thefts from cars.

-The only outlier remains the rate of stolen cars, UK regions seeing a new increase in cases.
+The only outlier remains the rate of stolen cars, with UK regions seeing a new increase in cases.

 Stolen cars and crimes change from the previous year